-When Skipper first sees the Masked Mutant's headquarters after getting off the bus, the original comic book used for the shot can be seen as he holds out the comic book.
-The Punisher cover is visible as the Masked Mutant cover falls off.
+When Skipper looks for the Masked Mutant's headquarters the second time, the original comic book used for the shot can be seen as he holds out the comic to show the old man, with the original Punisher cover becoming visible as the Galloping Gazelle cover falls off.
 See more »

 Green blood drips down the screen in ending credits of every episode.
 See more »